yogaredhat/conjur/docs/tutorials/integrations/kubernetes.md

 We'll cover security hardening at the end of this tutorial.

-Create this file as `conjur.yaml`, replacing the `POSSUM_DATA_KEY` variable with the one you just created:
+Create this file as `conjur.yaml`, replacing the `CONJUR_DATA_KEY` variable with the one you just created:

 {% highlight yaml %}
 # conjur.yaml